amarkng/amarkng/README.md

 </h1>

 <h2 align="center">
-    Hi my full name is Sachra Ramadhan but you call me rama or amar
+    Hi my full name is Sachra Ramadhan but you can call me rama or amar 👋
 </h2>

 <h3 align="center">A passionate software developer from Indonesia 🇨🇦</h3>